Sight translation by Mary Luczki.

 It is clear the benefit of using a CHW, but funding these positions can often be a barrier for medical facilities.
 Funding for CHWs can come from a variety of sources:

 - General operating dollars

 Currently, Minnesota and Alaska receive funding from Medicaid to pay for CHWs.
 Government grants and programs are often how CHWs are funded across the United States and it is up to medical facilities to locate and apply for the grants.
-Unfortunately, there is not a centralized list or governmental office that outlines all the financial resources available for CHW funding.
+Unfortunately, there is not a centralized list or government office that outlines all the financial resources available for CHW funding.

-Limited English patients, Deaf patients and patients who may be identified as “at risk” can greatly benefit from a CHW as they navigate the healthcare and social services system.
+Limited English patients, Deaf patients, and patients who may be identified as “at risk” can greatly benefit from a CHW as they navigate the healthcare and social services system.
 The addition of a CHW to the patient’s medical team early on can help medical facilities and providers save substantial time and money in the long run but most importantly, CHWs help patients get and stay on the road to health and wellness.